smart-chain-fr/asyncbatch/README.md

   console.log("Batch processing paused");
 });
 ```
+ These events notify you when the batch processing starts and when it's paused.
+They can be used to perform any actions that need to be taken when the batch processing starts or pauses.

 #### Processing Events
 ##### Processing Start Event

-> This event is triggered when the processing of an item starts.
-The event parameter provides details about the ongoing process.
 ```ts
 asyncBatch.events.onProcessingStart((event) => {
   console.log("Processing started for data:", event.data);
 });
 ```
+This event is triggered when the processing of an item starts.
+The event parameter provides details about the ongoing process.

 ##### Processing Success Event
-> This event is triggered when the processing of an item succeeds or fails.
-The event parameter provides details about the ongoing process.

 ```ts
 asyncBatch.events.onProcessingSuccess(({ data, response }) => {
   console.log("Processing succeeded for data:", data);
   console.log("Succes response:", response);
 });
 ```
+This event is triggered when the processing of an item succeeds or fails.
+The event parameter provides details about the ongoing process.

 ##### Processing End Event
-> This event is triggered when the processing of an item ends, providing the data, response, and any error that occurred.

 ```ts
 asyncBatch.events.onProcessingEnd(({ data, response, error }) => {
 if(error) {